GSA/sinwebapp/docs/APPENDIX.md

 - [x] determine how to protect certain endpoints from unauthenticated individuals
 - [x] create users with roles in database
 - [x] integrate angular frontend application with django backend framework
-- [ ] bind roles to html on redirect page after successful login
+- [x] bind roles to html on redirect page after successful login
 - [x] create pipeline to build frontend and deploy to cloud
 - [ ] load in database credentials for local deployments through VCAP_SERVICES environment variable to mimic cloud deployments
-- [ ] REMOVE <i>crsf_exempt</i> decorate from POST api endpoints that were put in place to test during development!!!

 ## Useful Links
 ### Core Application